jpegleg/wheezy-workstation-module/README.md

 # wheezy-workstation-module
-Apply this puppet module to your (wheezy) debian image to make it my version of Debian Wheezy Desktop.
+Apply this puppet module to your (wheezy) debian image to apply my base software packages.